matthew-sayer/gene_mcp/README.md

 Sign up for an Nvidia account to get a free dev API key: https://build.nvidia.com/

 # **IMPORTANT - TO USE YOUR OWN DNA FOR ANALYSIS - READ THIS**
-You need to use your own DNA file AS A .CSV to have something to analyse, if you wish to use the DNA analysis tool.
+You can to use your own DNA file AS A .CSV to have something to analyse, if you wish to use the DNA analysis tool.
 It should have these headers: rsid,chromosome,position,allele1,allele2.
 You can tell the tool the path to the file on your local machine for it to use it.
+If you've already had a DNA test with Ancestry DNA you should have one.

+**OR you can use the file under dna_sample which I have random generated, for an example to try out.**

 ## Core Features & Toolset